baumlerm/Nebula-Y/README.md

 ### Also, Nebula is only supported for Windows at this moment.
 Once im able to find people who will help develop Nebula for platforms such as Linux and OSX, I will do my best to push the update ASAP, Thank you.

+## Things To Know
+### I name my updates like minecraft mods, heres the 4 Update names and what they are.
+- YASU (Yet Another Small Update.
+This means a few lines added or edited)
+- YAU (Yet Another Update.
+A file added with lines added.)
+- YALU (Yet Another Large Update.
+A folder, or file(s) added that significantly changes Nebula)
+- YAMU (Yet Another Major Update.
+Many Files, folders added that changes almost every aspect of Nebula.)

 ## Credits
 ### Id like to give credits to these people who helped the development of Nebula 3